 4. Pricing & Professional Development Woes

 Proper pricing practices are probably the most prominent concerns from artists.
-For that reason, I’m currently putting together a post about that specific topic.
+Here’s an article about “Pricing Your Artwork”.

-I’ll let that post address the concern for pricing.
-However, the “How do others do it?… Am I doing it right?” fear is very prevalent.
-Thankfully, we live in an amazing era where Googling your concerns can produce quite a handful of books, blogs, and organizations that help artists navigate through this minefield.
+That post addresses some normal concerns regarding actual pricing practices.
+However, sometimes the worry is more a central fear of “… Am I doing it right?”.
+Thankfully, we live in an amazing era where Googling your art-related concerns can produce quite a handful of books, blogs, and organizations that help artists navigate through this minefield.
 Follow the link below for a book that I highly recommend for artists of all fields.
 Though originally developed for graphic artists and illustrators, the easy-to-read explanations of copyrighting and countless sample contracts make this book a must for all artists.
 Visit their link below to purchase (or purchase via Amazon.com etc.) The Graphic Artist Guild’s Handbook For Pricing And Ethical Guidelines